vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 * vvvv is still Windows only, which is planned to change at some point
 * vvvv cannot export to mobiles or the web.
 This is not totally out of the question, but not on the roadmap as of now

-## What people are using vvvv for
-vvvv is used in a wide range of projects covering topics like: generative-design, interaction-design, data-visualization, computer-vision, VR, show-control, physical-computing and machine-learning.
-Have a look at the [Gallery](https://visualprogramming.net/#Gallery) to see some specific examples.

 ## Getting Started
 Watch the [Tutorials](https://www.youtube.com/playlist?list=PLBTgwgsWWcT_VMMrwsy3Ao7_ubazEGL4s) to learn the very basics.
 As you have more specific questions, find them answered in the  [HowTo's](https://www.youtube.com/playlist?list=PLBTgwgsWWcT-G9lk-IlKLkGZJ9NnXcuBV).